SiliconLabs/unify-matter-bridge/docs/_sources/readme_user.md.txt

 The Matter Bridge has support for forwarding group messages from the Matter Fabric to Unify Nodes.
-The protocol controllers will send the group messages as actual group cast messages on the destination network (Z-Wave/Zigbee).
+The protocol controllers will send the group messages as actual group cast messages on the destination network (Z-Wave).

 To send a group command, first set up the group keys in the bridge.
 This example assumes the bridge to be Node ID 1, and GroupKeySetID 42 is added to Group ID 1: